When interviewed by the defense, the daughter could not recount a single episode of abuse.

 Jolene persuaded a court in Yakima to require Clay’s parents supervise his visits with Corinne until a guardian ad litem could investigate her suspicions.
 Clay’s parents were apple farmers.
 After the separation he had gone to work in their orchards and had moved to a house next to theirs.
 They could easily supervise the visits.

 During the marriage, Jolene and Clay had both been casual about wearing clothes around the house.
-They also had had Corinne sleep in their bed, even though they sometimes slept naked.
+They also had had Corinne sleep in their bed, even though they sometimes slept nude.
 The guardian ad litem learned this and concluded Jolene had not been “totally forthright” about these details of their family life.
 The guardian ad litem found Corinne “had experienced genital touch” by her father, but also found it had been for wiping after using the toilet and “in the context of inappropriate sleeping” arrangements.
 She recommended that the divorce court give Clay liberal, unsupervised visitation, and the court did so.

 A few months after the court acted, Jolene and Karen resumed visits to the pediatrician, with fresh reports that Corinne was reporting sexual abuse by her father when she visited him.
 The doctor found no medical signs of molestation.
 Again Oregon’s child protection agency interviewed Corinne, and again Corinne’s statements did not show molestation.